Flavour mixing transport theory and resonant leptogenesis: Semiclassical Boltzmann equations

 We only consider the self-energy contribution (also called indirect or $\epsilon$-type CP-violation), neglecting the vertex correction (\ie~the direct $\epsilon'$-type CP-violation), and use the generic form

-This result is specific to the case of two Majorana neutrinos.
+This result is specific to the case of two Majorana neutrinos and one lepton flavour.
 Here $R_{ij,x}$ is the regulator which removes the singularity that would occur when $m_2 \to m_1$.
-We consider three alternative regulators~\cite{Buchmuller:1997yu,Pilaftsis:1997jf,Pilaftsis:2003gt,Garny:2011hg} (the subscript $x$): the `mixed' regulator, the `difference' regulator and the `sum' regulator, given by
+We consider four alternative regulators~\cite{Buchmuller:1997yu,Pilaftsis:1997jf,Pilaftsis:2003gt,Garny:2011hg,Dev:2017wwc} (the subscript $x$): the `mixed' regulator, the `difference' regulator, the `sum' regulator and the `effective' sum regulator given by